Registering for ClickSuper - Test Environment

-ClickSuper has created a test environment which our clients can register for free of charge to test their STP files before uploading within the live environment.
+ClickSuper has created a beta environment which our clients can register for free of charge to test their STP files before uploading within the live environment.
 This guide details how clients can register to use our beta environment and upload a STP file for testing.
-Our test environment is 100% free of charge to use and clients are welcome to register more than one organisation if needed for testing purposes.
-Testing cannot occur in the live environment - only in our test environment for STP.
+Our beta environment is 100% free of charge to use and clients are welcome to register more than one organisation if needed for testing purposes.
+Testing cannot occur in the live environment - only in our beta test environment.

-If you do not want to test but go straight to processing STP reports to the ATO please see our guide on how to register for the live environment: Registering - Single Touch Payroll
+If you do not want to test but go straight to processing STP reports to the ATO please see our guide on how to register for the live environment: Registering for live environment

 When registering, please have the following details ready:

 - Organisation ABN